Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Error analysis

 Nevertheless, to address the aforementioned slight $h$-suboptimality in Theorem \ref{thm:error_analysis_two}, one may be tempted to consider scaling of the stabilisation terms involving $A$ by appropriate powers of the mesh-size $h$.
 This will reduce the stiffness matrix scaling to one of a second order operator; this is a standard practice in classical Galerkin contexts, e.g., for streamline upwinded Petrov-Galerkin methods for convection-dominated problems.
 In the present context, however, such scaling would introduce new challenges, most important of which is that the spectral gap constant $c_0$ would be proportional to a negative power of $h$.
 Although such dependence may not turn out to be catastrophic in certain scenarios, e.g., when $u_t$ decays very fast (cf., \eqref{eq:apriori_bound_hypoco} in Theorem \ref{thm:error_analysis_two}), this is a challenging question that requires further research.

-Another possibility to retrieve optimality in the rate of convergence for the method \eqref{eq:FEM} in weaker norms is the incorporation of Aubin-Nitsche type duality techniques allowing for $h$-optimal error control of the (hypo)elliptic projection error $u-\pi u$ with respect to $L_2$- and/or $H^1$-equivalent norms.
+Another possibility to retrieve optimality in the rate of convergence for the method \eqref{eq:FEM} in weaker norms is the incorporation of Aubin-Nitsche type duality techniques.
+Using the $h$-optimal error control of the (hypo)elliptic projection error $\tnorm{u-\pi u}$, along with regularity estimates, it is conceivable that the order of convergence with respect to $h$ and $p$ in Theorem \ref{thm:error_analysis_two} can be improved, since the $H^1$-seminorm is weaker than $\tnorm{\cdot}$.
 Although this is classical in parabolic problems, it appears to be a challenge in the present context of hypocoercive operators.
 This is due to the non-closedness of the hypocoercivity property with respect to the adjoint operation in the present variational context \eqref{eq:weak_hypo}.
 This constitutes an interesting direction for future research.